Salmon conservation: Habitat

 Pacific salmon use a variety of freshwater and marine habitats and during migrations cross multiple international borders which makes effective conservation strategies difficult to organize and implement.
-For example, native populations of these species are found in watersheds in Taiwan, China, Korea, Japan, Russia, Alaska, Yukon, British Columbia, Washington, Idaho, Oregon, and California, as well as in much of the North Pacific Ocean.
-Their habitat must be fixed and monitored before we can even begin to think about conserving and protecting these magnificent creatures.
-Salmon are a very resilient species, but human causes are driving them to the brink of disaster as we continue to invade their habitat space.
-Dams, population growth, and other human factors are significantly affecting the abundance and distribution of salmon runs around the Pacific Rim.
+Native populations of these species are found in watersheds in Taiwan, China, Korea, Japan, Russia, Alaska, Yukon, British Columbia, Washington, Idaho, Oregon, and California, as well as in much of the North Pacific Ocean.

+Because salmon depend on functioning habitat throughout their range, habitat restoration and monitoring are central to their conservation.
+Human activities—including dam construction, population growth, and land development—significantly affect the abundance and distribution of salmon runs around the Pacific Rim.